DynamoDS/librarie.js/README.md

 ## Bundle Size ⚡ (Phase 5)

-The production bundle has been reduced from 377 KiB to **145 KiB** (62% reduction) by externalizing React and ReactDOM.

-> **⚠️ Runtime Requirement:** `react` and `react-dom` are **not bundled** — the host environment must provide them before loading `librarie.js`.
-In a browser/WebView2 context this means `window.React` and `window.ReactDOM` must be defined.
-In a CommonJS/AMD context the module loader must resolve `"react"` and `"react-dom"`.
-> If these globals are missing the bundle will throw `"React is not defined"` at load time.
+The production bundle was optimized in Phase 5 by removing `underscore.js` and legacy `core-js` polyfill imports.

+> **Note:** React and ReactDOM are **bundled** inside `librarie.js` / `librarie.min.js`.
+Dynamo's `LibraryViewExtensionWebView2` injects the bundle inline via `NavigateToString` and does not provide React as a global — the bundle must be self-contained.

 ## Set up
 Installing all dependencies